 Welcome,you are looking at books for reading, the Love, you will able to read or download in Pdf or ePub books and notice some of author may have lock the live reading for some of country.
 Therefore it need a FREE signup process to obtain the book.
 If it available for your country it will shown as book reader and user fully subscribe will benefit by having full access to all books.Click and join the free full access now.

 Sex, Love, and Friendship by Alan Soble Book Resume:

 This collection joins together sixty essays on the philosophy of love and sex.
 Each was presented at a meeting of The Society for the Philosophy of Sex and Love held between 1977 and 1992 and later revised for this edition.
 Topics addressed include ethical and political issues (AIDS, abortion, homosexual rights, and pornography), conceptual matters (the nature, essence, or definition of love, friendship, sexual desire, and perversion); the study of classical and historical figures (Plato, Aristotle, Spinoza, Kant, and Kierkegaard); and issues in feminist theory (sexual objectification, the social construction of female sexuality, reproductive and marital arrangements).
 Authors include Jerome Shaffer, Sandra Harding, Michael Ruse, Richard Mohr, Russell Vannoy, Claudia Card, M.C.
 Dillon, Gene Fendt, Steven Emmanuel, T.F.
 Morris, Timo Airaksinen, and Sylvia Walsh.
 The editor, who is the author of Pornography (1986), The Structure of Love (1990), and Sexual Investigations (1996), has also contributed six pieces and an Introduction.

-Focus, Love by Lark Books Book Resume:
+The Color of Love by Elizabeth Hordge-Freeman Book Resume: